guystephens/course-materials/guidelines-final-project.md

 Your final presentation should be about 10-15 minutes long and is a chance to show off your thinking.
 Aside from presenting the above, please include:

 - The most useful concept(s) or interesting idea(s) you drew from the class (5 points)

+My case study can be access at the following link: https://econeighbor.squarespace.com/